trainer-rx/cordova-plugin-ble-central/README.md

 This plugin updates the [fxe-gear/cordova-plugin-ble-central](https://github.com/fxe-gear/cordova-plugin-ble-central.git) plugin to include the latest changes from [don/cordova-plugin-ble-central](https://github.com/don/cordova-plugin-ble-central).

+There are two additional changes:

+1. When connecting, first unpair the device, which allows certain LG and Motorola phones to connect repeatedly.
+Some models need to reestablish the bonding information each time they connect.
+2. When connecting, set the connection priority to high to increase the data transfer speed.

 This plugin enables communication between a phone and Bluetooth Low Energy (BLE) peripherals.
 It is a fork of excellent [don/cordova-plugin-ble-central](https://github.com/don/cordova-plugin-ble-central) plugin enriched